newboonchun/bot-payment-gateway-deposit-method-status-check/README.md

 - for all site A, there is no url jump now after template GUI changed.
 Instead, there's a deposit confirmation window pop out.
 So we test this.

 update on 1/21/2025
-- for all site A (ibs), the error message format are change, no longer in toast format, now it is pop up window, we locate this usisng selector in playwright.
+- for all site A (ibs), the error message format are change, no longer in toast format, now it is pop up window, we locate this using selector in playwright.